 - What you can drop or delegate without creating an impact?

-- Decline the meetings which help no one.
+- Decline the meetings which help no one

-When you transform your day such that you work on things that matter, Mondays do not seem so bad anymore.
+When you transform your day such that you work on things you care about, you will face Monday blues no more.

 You can change your next Monday and make it better if you choose to.

-You have two choices.
+Now, you have two choices.